ShaparakSalek/RAMP/documentation/use_cases/source/use_case1.rst

     	conda install --file RAMP/examples/scripts/requirements.txt

+      As an alternative, users of Windows OS can follow the instructions provided in the file *installation_instructions_Windows.txt*
+      in the folder *installation/windows*.

 3. Use your EDX credentials to login at https://edx.netl.doe.gov/user/login, then find your EDX key by clicking on your name in the upper right, then copy your EDX key from the field labelled EDX-API-KEY.
 Note that this key